dekoza/mtgpl/M14_Rulebook.rst

         you control four Swamps when Nightmare enters the battlefield, it will be 4/4.
 If you play more Swamps later on, it will get even bigger.

-    Ability
-        Any text on a permanent (except reminder text and flavor text) tells you the permanent's abilities.
-There are three kinds of abilities a permanent can have: activated abilities, static abilities, and triggered abilities.
-Unless they say otherwise, abilities "work" only while the permanent they're on is on the battlefield.
-Once a triggered ability triggers or an activated ability is activated, it will resolve unless it's countered; it doesn't matter what happens to the source of the ability once the ability goes on the stack.
-See :ref:`Activated Abilities` [on page 12].

-    Activate
-        You activate an activated ability by putting it on the stack.
-You activate an ability just as you cast a spell: announce it, choose its targets, and pay its activation cost.
-See :ref:`Activated Abilities` [on page 12].

     Activated ability
         One of the three kinds of abilities a permanent can have.
 An